hwmaier/idautool/README.md

 ## How it works

 The *idautool* parses a compiled ELF file and extracts from the symbol table the location of the IDAU partitions and calculates the size of each partition.
-Then it composes a command line with arguments for the `rfp-cli` which is utilised to set the partition boundary registers of the Renesas RA MCU.
+Then it composes a command line with arguments for the `rfp-cli` tool which is utilised to set the partition boundary registers of the Renesas RA MCU.

 The default programmer is J-link, but e2 and e2 Lite can be used as well (`--tool` command line option).